sageil/ai-ocr/README.md

 2. **Python 3.13+**: Make sure you have Python 3.13 or a later version installed on your system.
 You can check your Python version by running `python --version` or `python3 --version` in your terminal.
 3. **uv**: recommended Python package manager.
 You can install it from [https://docs.astral.sh/uv/getting-started/installation/](https://docs.astral.sh/uv/getting-started/installation/)
 4.  **vision enabled model**: This project uses `qwen/qwen2.5-vl-7b` Try it online [https://huggingface.co/spaces/GanymedeNil/Qwen2-VL-7B](https://huggingface.co/spaces/GanymedeNil/Qwen2-VL-7B).
 To use with **LM Studio** download it from [https://lmstudio.ai/models/qwen/qwen2.5-vl-7b] (https://lmstudio.ai/models/qwen/qwen2.5-vl-7b) and to use **Ollama** install it from [https://ollama.com/library/qwen2.5vl](https://ollama.com/library/qwen2.5vl)
 5.  **Environment Variables**: The project relies on environment variables for configuration.
+See installation step 2

 ## Installation Steps